 For Stevenson, that matters more than titles or rankings.
 If Garcia is serious about coming down without clauses, the conversation becomes simple.
 Either the fight is wanted, or it isn’t.

-At that point, there are no conditions left to argue over, only intent, and which side is willing to move first.
+At that point, there are no conditions left to argue over and which side is willing to move first.
 For once, the negotiation talk sounds less technical and more direct, which is usually when boxing decisions start happening.

 Click here to subscribe to our FREE newsletter